l3-team/CasBundle/README.md

         handler_id:  ~
         save_path: ~
 ```
-**Information :** The bundle check complementary with PHPCas to detect some disconnections requests not fully implemented by PHPCAS (see L3\Bundle\CasBundle\Security\CasListener::checkHandleLogout() for more details)
+**Information :** The bundle checks with PHPCas to detect some disconnections requests not fully implemented by PHPCAS (see L3\Bundle\CasBundle\Security\CasListener::checkHandleLogout() for more details)

 UserProvider
 ---
 For LDAP users, you can use the LdapUserBundle (branch ou=people) or LdapUdlUserBundle (branch ou=accounts).
-You can use the simple UidUserBundle who returns the only uid.
+You can use the simple UidUserBundle which only returns the uid.
-You can use too the FOSUserBundle...
+You can also use FOSUserBundle...
+(Documentation soon)